-RulesCommission rules are in Chapters 2B-1, and 2B-2, Florida Administrative Code.
-The Commission has adopted the Uniform Rules of Procedure in Chapter 28, Florida Administrative Code, to govern its operations.
+RulesCommission rules are in Rule 2B-1, and Rule 2B-2, Florida Administrative Code.
+The Commission's operations are governed by the Uniform Rules of Procedure in Chapter 28, Florida Administrative Code.

 If you have any questions about the procedures for remitting the 1% Election Assessments, please contact our agency at (850) 922-4539.